-Students will start to make their applications for post-16 study in the Autumn term and the application process will continue throughout the academic year.
+students will start to make their applications for post-16 study in the Autumn term and the application process will continue throughout the academic year.

-October: Sixth forms and colleges begin their open events to promote courses and opportunities.
-They also open their online application processes.
+October - sixth forms and colleges begin their open events to promote courses and opportunities.
+They also open their application processes - online

-December to January: Closing dates for most sixth form college applications.
+December - January - closing dates for most sixth form college applications

-NOTE: Colleges do not have the same deadlines but early applications are still advisable!
+NOTE: colleges do not have the same deadlines but early applications are still advisable!

-March: Students begin to receive and accept/reject offers.
+March - students begin to receive and accept/reject offers

-September: Application for that year closes.
+September - application for that year close

-Students can apply via sixth form or college websites using their APPLY tab.
+Students can apply via sixth form or college website using their APPLY tab.

 NOTE: Apprenticeships and Traineeship applications run throughout the academic year and students must be 16 and have finished full time education before starting.
-Apprenticeships have a much more detailed application process than sixth forms or colleges and may require students to find their own placements if taken via colleges.
+Apprenticeships have a much more detailed application process than sixth forms or college and may require students to find their own placements if taken via colleges.